All Products

 We recommend that you select multiple vSwitches to implement the multi-zone feature.
 The system preferentially creates the instance in a zone where inventory resources are sufficient.

 4. Select a security group.
-You can configure security group rules to allow or deny access from elastic container instances in a security group to the Internet or a VPC, and access among IP addresses.
+Security group rules allow or deny access for ECI instances to the public internet or within the VPC, and control access between IP addresses.

 Note

-If you want to access elastic container instances in a VPC over the Internet, you must enable corresponding ports in the security group to which the elastic container instances belong.
+If you want to access ECI instances in a VPC over the Internet, you must enable corresponding ports in the security group to which the ECI instances belong.
 For more information, see Add a security group rule.

 1. Specify specifications for the container group.